Some time ago I bought a little Linux device at DealExtreme. The specs are:

 The HDDs are tied toghether using two metal pieces (I think they are 3.5'' to 5.25'' adapters).
 Everything fits perfectly well and there's some space remaining (which I'll use to add a fan).
 I added a couple of holes for the DC and RJ-45 connectors.

 Break the boot process by pressing a key.
-Set IP addresses: “setenv ipaddr *deviceip*”, “setenv serverip *computerip*”, “tftpboot 0x1000000 ramfsfilename” and then “go 0x1000000”.
-I don’t know why it’s using address 0x1000000.
-I guess it’s prossible to locate the kernel at any place, because it deals witth vritual memory, but I can’t seem to find any explanation about UBoot.
-Does it work with phyiscal memory?
+Set IP addresses: "setenv ipaddr *deviceip*", "setenv serverip *computerip*", "tftpboot 0x1000000 ramfsfilename" and then "go 0x1000000".
+I don't know why it's using address 0x1000000.
+I guess it's prossible to locate the kernel at any place, because it deals witth vritual memory, but I can't seem to find any explanation about UBoot.
+Is that a physical address?
 What is the memory mapping?
 Anyway, when the kernel with ramfs boots you can use ssh to copy the kernel and rootfs and flash the device.
 Nice right?

 All this stuff with some ssh certificates, dynamic DNS and rsync will become an excellent backup server for home and office usage.
 I'm planning to use it to backup important data on all my computers.
 It's not a huge space, but I'll do.

 I encourage you to build your own image.
 OpenWRT is really easy to build.
 It's just slow, but easy.

 Kernel partitionand RootFS partition, squashfs and with jffs2 overlay.
 RAM image, really helpful to boot in case of rescue.
 I think it has USB disabled, it's not compiled with the same config as the above (that's why it's smaller than the 2.6MB expected).
 HERE is the new ramfs, not tested though.